foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

 ![screenshot10](./Screenshot/screenshot10.jpg)

 #### 2. Integrate Foxit PDF SDK into the project
-Please refer to [Integrate Foxit PDF SDK into your Xamarin project](Integrate-Foxit-PDF-SDK-into-your-Xamarin-project) to integrate the Foxit PDF
-SDK into the created project.
+Please refer to [Integrate Foxit PDF SDK into your Xamarin project](Integrate-Foxit-PDF-SDK-into-your-Xamarin-project) to integrate the Foxit PDF SDK into the created project.
 We recommend using the first way [Integrate with NuGet](Integrate-with-NuGett), which is more easy and convenient.
 #### 3. Initialize Foxit PDF SDK Library
 Before calling any APIs, you must first initialize Foxit PDF SDK library by using the function Library.Initialize(sn, key).
 Below you can see an example of how to initialize the SDK library.
-The next section will show you where to include this code in `xxx\xamarin-foxitpdf\foxit_xamarin_android\complete_pdf_viewer\complete_pdf_viewer\MainActivity.cs` file:
+The next section will show you where to include this code in `MainActivity.cs` file:
 ```
 using Com.Foxit.Sdk;
 using Com.Foxit.Sdk.Common;